Corporate vs. Personal Ownership of Life Insurance

 Where an individual is a shareholder in a company, the question often arises as to whether it is better to own the policy personally or in the company.
 The answer to this question depends on the the client’s fact situation, including what the purpose is for the insurance.
 The major reasons that factor into the personal vs. corporate ownership decision include:

-- Personal: The policy may be owned personally to meet personal needs.
+- Personal: The policy may be owned personally to meet personal estate planning needs.
 These needs include providing a pool of capital to one’s family to offset the loss of income when a parent passes away.
 It may also be owned personally to fund estate taxes, or provide for enhanced intergenerational wealth transfer.

 - Corporate: The policy may be owned by a company as part of a shareholder buy-sell arrangement, to provide key-person protection, or to provide security to a bank on a loan.
 Corporate ownership can also be used in personal estate planning because of the tax advantages and the access to corporate funds to pay the premiums.
-Finally, corporate ownership may be used where it has significant retained earnings, knowing that on the death of the shareholder, the tax-free may be withdrawn by way of a Capital Dividend.
+Finally, corporate ownership may be used where it has significant retained earnings, knowing that on the death of the shareholder, the tax-free death benefit may be withdrawn by way of a Capital Dividend.

 The following sections provide more information about the benefits involved with personal vs. corporate ownership of life insurance.
 It is meant to help you understand why you would consider each option, and which one may be right for you: